apchait/moviefinder/README.md

 ## Movie Finder
 A web app that shows on a map where movies have been filmed in San Francisco.
 The user can search for movie titles via an autocomplete search field and see a map of film shoot locations.

 The app is built with the Ruby on Rails framework.
-In order for the client to only interact with the apps backend instead of third party serviced film shoot location data was pulled from [DataSF:Film Locations](https://data.sfgov.org/Arts-Culture-and-Recreation-/Film-Locations-in-San-Francisco/yitu-d5am) and seeded into the local database.
+In order for the client to only interact with the apps backend instead of third party services, film shoot location data was pulled from [DataSF:Film Locations](https://data.sfgov.org/Arts-Culture-and-Recreation-/Film-Locations-in-San-Francisco/yitu-d5am) and seeded into the local database.

 ### Work done
 After setting up the rails app, models were created for the various elements contained in the data.